 She then stomped her foot against the ground, summoning a shadow to sneak across the ground and strike at the zombie's minigun by turning into a bladed pillar.
 It didn't go through, leaving her with little options.

-"Crap...
-That didn't work.
+"No!
+Why didn't it work?
+Well...
 If anything, I should at least stop it from firing at us!"
 She anxiously thought.

 With a swift move of her hand, the same shadow turned into a pillar that hit the zombie diagonally into its chest, striking it backwards into a boulder.
 Lirus's barrier had shattered into several pieces from overexhaustion, with him falling to his knees shortly after.